rrwick/Badread/README.md

 Badread generates fragment lengths from a [gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution).
 While a gamma distribution is usually parameterised with shape and scale (_k_ and _θ_) or shape and rate (_α_ and _β_), I don't find these particularly intuitive.
 So Badread instead defines the fragment lengths using mean and standard deviation.

-There are two ways to think about fragment lengths: the distribution of the fragment lengths and the distribution of the amount of bases in the fragments.
+There are two ways to think about fragment lengths: the distribution of the fragment lengths and the distribution of bases in the fragments.
 The latter distribution is higher because larger fragments contribute more bases.
 The read N50 is the median of the base (red) distribution – half the bases will be in reads shorter than this and half in reads longer.

 <table>
     <tr>